- The automotive industry ranks second in our 2021 Brand Intimacy COVID Study. To view our new study, click here.

 Given the continued top ranking of the automotive industry, we know consumers are very attached to their car and motorcycle brands.
 Although sales and profits may suffer in the short term for some manufacturers, we anticipate automotive brands will continue to be strong performers, especially if they continue to focus on building relationships and establishing meaningful dialogue with customers.

-Read our detailed methodology here, and review the sources cited in this article here.
+Review the sources cited in this article here.
 Our Amazon best-selling book is available at all your favorite booksellers.
 Additionally, MBLM offers Custom Dashboards, providing extensive data for brands included in its annual Brand Intimacy Study.
 To learn more about our Agency, Lab, and Platform, visit mblm.com.